-The school is one of three secondary schools in the town and places available exceed pupil numbers; therefore there is an ongoing risk to revenue funding due to falling numbers.
+The school is one of three secondary schools in the town and places available exceed pupil numbers.
+There is a potential risk to revenue funding due to stiff competition locally.
 The school addresses this issue by positive marketing based on its excellent reputation.
-Additionally, unfunded pay rises for teachers and support staff and significantly increased energy costs mean that budgets will continue to be tight in coming years.
+Additionally, partially funded pay rises for teachers and support staff and significantly increased energy costs mean that budgets will continue to be tight in coming years.
 The Trustees carefully examine the financial health of the school formally every term, reviewing performance against budgets and overall expenditure by means of regular update reports.